 Ransomware attacks are unique in the immediate scale of impact they can have across an entire organisation.
-Staying afloat in the face of a catastrophic ransomware attack will rely on a well-organised, well-rehearsed response from technical front line to C-Suite and Board and across the supporting functions such as Corporate Affairs; everyone needs to play a part.
+Continuing to operate through a catastrophic ransomware attack requires a well-organised, well-rehearsed response from technical front line to C-Suite and Board and across the supporting functions such as corporate affairs; everyone needs to play a part.

-However, the initial response to a ransomware attack is only the beginning - recovery takes weeks, if not months.
+The initial response to a ransomware attack is only the beginning - recovery often takes weeks, if not months.

 The first step to reducing the exposure for your organisation to ransomware disruption is:

-PwC provides a multi-disciplinary best in class team of cyber incident response, crisis management, crisis communications, and business resilience experts who can rapidly baseline your current exposure to ransomware risk, and help you plan to improve your resilience and your ability to respond effectively.
+We provide a multi-disciplinary best-in-class team of cyber security incident response, crisis management, crisis communications, and business resilience experts who can rapidly baseline your current exposure to ransomware risk, and help you plan to improve your resilience and your ability to respond effectively.

-PwC’s specialist teams bring experience and insights from the front-lines of assisting hundreds of clients respond and recover from real ransomware attacks.
+Our specialist teams bring experience and insights from the front-lines of assisting hundreds of clients respond and recover from real ransomware attacks.
 This is used to deliver realistic exercises and reviews focused on the cyber security capabilities and technology design decisions which make a real difference in a ransomware scenario.
-Below are just a few examples of exercises and reviews PwC has conducted for clients.
+Below are just a few examples of exercises and reviews we have conducted for clients: